OctopusDeploy/docs/docs/deploying-applications/aws-deployments/removecloudformation/index_content_[2018.2,).partial.md

-Octopus supports the deletion of an existing AWS CloudFormation stack through the `Delete a CloudFormation stack` step.
+Octopus supports the deletion of an existing AWS CloudFormation stack through the `Delete an AWS CloudFormation stack` step.
 This step deletes a CloudFormation stack using AWS credentials managed by Octopus.

-The proceeding instructions can be followed to configure the `Delete a CloudFormation stack` step.
+The proceeding instructions can be followed to configure the `Delete an AWS CloudFormation stack` step.

 ## Create an AWS Account